gregmarine/ByGregMarine.com/Blog/src/2024/03/12_phone-calls-sunrise-poem-afternoon-tea-and-dodgers-mugs.md

 Last month, we got the news that the work I do, along with many others, was being outsourced.
 And as part of that announcement, many of us employees were going to be moving to the company the work was being outsourced to.
 At the time, they informed us that in early March we should expect to begin hearing if we were going to be offered our jobs at the new company.

 Today is the 12th of March. *Early* March is almost past...hehehe In a meeting today, they asked us if we had anything else to discuss.
 So I raised the question of what the status was for these changes.
 With a humorous tone, I reminded them that we were told early March and that *early* March was almost at its end...LOL We all chuckled at that remark.
-I do that in these meetings to lighten the mode of the heavy ended questions I raise...hehehe
+I do that in these meetings to lighten the mood of the heavy ended questions I raise...hehehe

 The update was well said and pretty much came down to the process was a little bit more involved than originally estimated.
-It is now predicted that there will be multiple rounds of change overs throughout the remainder of the year.
+It is now predicted that there will be multiple rounds of changeovers throughout the remainder of the year.
 So, even if we aren't in the first set of people moving, there is still the likelihood of being moved over at a later date.

 I thanked our VP for his candid response and, again with humorous tone, said *so no news isn't really bad news at this point*?...hehehe He chucked and agreed.
 There isn't anything to be concerned about at this point.
 I'm honestly not concerned.
 I'm just one who prefers to have answers to the questions rolling around in my mind.
-Even if the answer is in the negatory sense, and answer is better than not knowing.
+Even if the answer is in the negatory sense, any answer is better than no answer, right?!

 ## Poem